PROGRAMS FOR 2022-2023

 NYS offers graded music theory classes, helping students learn their solo and orchestra music with a greater depth, appreciation and speed by understanding how music works.
 Classes focus on study of harmony, melody, rhythm, and form, complemented by aural training through sight singing, pitch and interval identification, and dictation.
 Classes are capped at 10 students per class, ensuring meaningful personal attention by our staff.
 Each class is tailored to the level of its students as determined by a pre-test, and they use online teaching portals and activities to keep the content interactive and engaging.

 Have you wanted to be able to engage your children more about the music they’re playing, have a deeper appreciation when you go to concerts, or even just want to have an excuse to have a glass of wine while listening to some great music?
-Principal Orchestra conductor Jonathan Yates and Concert Orchestra conductor Russell Ger reveal the layers of meaning in famous orchestral works, take us into the mind of great composers, and help us understand what it means to be a conductor.
+Principal Orchestra conductor Jonathan Yates reveals the layers of meaning in famous orchestral works, take us into the mind of great composers, and help us understand what it means to be a conductor.
 NYS music appreciation courses are fast-paced, interactive and entertaining, whatever your musical background.
 Please join other members of the NYS community for some musical downtime on a weekday evening!
 You can sign up for a package or for individual classes.